 2026 Funding Opportunities

-PhD Studentship provides full funding for a doctoral student to undertake high-quality research that will contribute to improving the understanding, treatment, or management of eczema.
+PhD Studentship provides full funding for an UK-based doctoral student to undertake high-quality research that will contribute to improving the understanding, treatment, or management of eczema.

 This prestigious studentship includes: